1011-git/geo-buffer/README.md

 The `offset_polygon()` function (resp. `offset_multi_polygon()` function) produces a `MultiPolygon` after applying an offset operation to the given `Polygon` (resp. `MultiPolygon`).
 The absolute value of the argument passed with determines the distance between each edge of the result multi-polygon and the original input.
 The sign determines the orientation where the result expands.
-Positive values mean it going outward --- that is, it expands, --- and negative values mean going inward
+Positive values mean it goes outward --- that is, it expands, --- and negative values mean goes inward
 --- it shrinks ---.

 Each code snippets below is a brief guide to use this crate.
 Click 'Result' to expand the visualized result.